Disclosure: When you make a purchase through our links, we may receive a commission.

 Tubeless Bike Tire flat

 The chances of a flat tire with tubeless tires are quite low.
-However, the reality is, it is a technology, and technology is susceptible to flaws.
+However, the reality is, that it is a technology, and technology is susceptible to flaws.

 Occasionally when a tubeless tire has fallen out, it is possible to repair the tire on the road and trail, but this requires carrying sealants.